Freedom in the World

 South Ossetia first declared its independence from Georgia in 1920, igniting a war that left thousands dead.
 Both Georgia and South Ossetia were incorporated into the Soviet Union in 1922, with South Ossetia designated an autonomous oblast (region) within Georgia.

-As Georgian nationalism grew toward the end of the Soviet era, a South Ossetian independence movement called unsuccessfully for the oblast to be upgraded to a republic in 1989.
-South Ossetia declared full independence from Georgia in 1990, prompting Tbilisi to abolish its autonomous status.
-Fierce fighting broke out in January 1991, resulting in a thousand deaths and civilian displacement on both sides; some 40,000 to 100,000 Ossetians fled to North Ossetia in Soviet Russia.
+As Georgian nationalism grew toward the end of the Soviet era, South Ossetia declared independence from Georgia in 1990, and fighting broke out in January 1991, resulting in a thousand deaths and civilian displacement on both sides.
 In March 1991, a reported 99 percent of South Ossetian referendum voters endorsed independence, and 90 percent voted in favor of seeking to join Russia in a January 1992 referendum, after the final dissolution of the Soviet Union.
 Both plebiscites were rejected by Tbilisi.

 Torez Kulumbegov led separatist South Ossetia from 1992 to 1993.
 He was succeeded by Lyudvig Chibirov, who went on to win the newly created post of president in 1996.
 After a period of relatively cordial relations with Tbilisi, the 2001 election of hard-liner Eduard Kokoity as president of South Ossetia renewed tensions.
 His Unity Party took the majority of seats in 2004 parliamentary elections; though four seats were reserved for the territory’s ethnic Georgian population, only five Georgian villages were able to vote.
 All of the separatist regime’s elections went unrecognized by Georgia and the international community.

 In May 2004, recently elected Georgian president Mikheil Saakashvili ordered a campaign to dismantle the multimillion-dollar smuggling operation controlled by Kokoity’s regime, triggering skirmishes and causing Ossetians to rally around Kokoity.
-The two sides agreed to a ceasefire in August, but the separatist government in Tskhinvali rejected Saakashvili’s proposal for expanded South Ossetian autonomy in September.
+The two sides agreed to a cease-fire in August, but the separatist government in Tskhinvali rejected Saakashvili’s proposal for expanded South Ossetian autonomy within Georgia in September.

 South Ossetia held a joint referendum and presidential election in November 2006, with 99.8 percent of voters on Ossetian-controlled territory reaffirming the bid for independence, according to Tskhinvali.
 Kokoity, who faced no genuine opposition, was reelected with a reported 98.1 percent of the vote.
 On the same day, Tbilisi organized a similarly lopsided election and referendum in South Ossetia’s Georgian-controlled areas, but the resulting pro-Georgian government was never able to draw significant support away from separatist institutions.

 Following weeks of skirmishes along the border, Tbilisi launched an attack on Tskhinvali on August 7, 2008.
-Russia immediately retaliated by sending troops into South Ossetia, pushing back Georgian forces.
+Russia immediately sent troops into South Ossetia, pushing back Georgian forces.
 Russia also invaded Georgia via Abkhazia, another breakaway Georgian territory in the northwest.
-Both sides had signed a French-brokered ceasefire by August 16, and Russia eventually withdrew its troops to the confines of South Ossetia and Abkhazia.
-However, separatist forces retained some territory that was previously controlled by Tbilisi.
-Moscow, defying international criticism, formally recognized South Ossetia and Abkhazia as independent states on August 26 and subsequently concluded bilateral security agreements with the separatist governments, augmenting its long-term military presence.
+Both sides signed a French-brokered cease-fire by August 16, and Russian troops eventually withdrew to the confines of South Ossetia and Abkhazia, though separatist forces retained some territory previously controlled by Tbilisi.
+Despite international criticism, Moscow recognized South Ossetia and Abkhazia as independent states on August 26 and subsequently concluded bilateral security agreements with the separatist governments, augmenting its long-term military presence.

 In June 2011, the parliament rejected efforts by Kokoity supporters to lift term limits and allow him to participate in a presidential election set for November.
-Eleven candidates ultimately ran in the first round of voting on November 13, including several Kokoity loyalists; six other candidates were forced or pressured to withdraw.
-Opposition candidate Alla Dzhioyeva, a former education minister, and Moscow-backed candidate Anatoly Bibilov, South Ossetia’s emergency situations minister, each won about 25 percent of the vote and advanced to the November 27 runoff.
+Eleven candidates ultimately ran in the first round on November 13, including several Kokoity loyalists; six other candidates were forced or pressured to withdraw.
+Opposition candidate Alla Dzhioyeva, a former education minister who opposed Russian annexation, and Moscow-backed candidate Anatoly Bibilov, South Ossetia’s emergency situations minister, each won about 25 percent of the vote and advanced to the November 27 runoff.
+Results showed Dzhioyeva as the second-round winner with nearly 57 percent, but amid questionable claims of electoral violations, the Supreme Court declared the election invalid and ordered a new vote for March 2012.

 Under the separatist constitution, the president and the 33-seat parliament are elected for five-year terms.
 South Ossetian elections are not monitored by independent observers or recognized by the international community.
 Most ethnic Georgians have either declined or been unable to participate in such elections.

-During the May 2009 parliamentary elections, opposition parties reported significant violations, including alleged coercion of voters in favor of President Eduard Kokoity’s supporters.
-Opposition representation was also reduced as a result of 2008 election laws, which set a 7 percent vote threshold for parties to enter the parliament and required all lawmakers to be elected by proportional representation.
+During the May 2009 parliamentary elections, opposition parties reported significant violations, including substantial voter coercion.
+Opposition representation was also reduced as a result of 2008 election laws, which set a 7 percent vote threshold for parties to enter parliament and required all lawmakers to be elected by proportional representation.

-The 2011 presidential election campaign period featured violence and other abuses by Kokoity’s government.
-The leading opposition candidates were prevented from registering after a 10-year residency requirement was added to the constitution in April.
-Other opposition candidates were beaten or jailed, and one senior member of a recently disqualified candidate’s party was murdered in North Ossetia in October.
+The 2011 presidential election campaign featured violence and other abuses by the government of outgoing president Eduard Kokoity.
+The leading opposition candidates were prevented from registering due in part to a 10-year residency requirement that was added to the constitution earlier that year.
+Other opposition candidates were beaten or jailed, and one senior member of a disqualified candidate’s party was murdered in North Ossetia in October.

-Russia exerts a dominant influence on South Ossetian politics, and its degree of control increased substantially after the 2008 war.
-Russians reputedly endorsed by Moscow held key cabinet positions in 2011, including the premiership.
-Also during the year, the South Ossetian parliament signed a 49-year agreement allowing Russia to build and operate a new military base in Tskhinvali; there were already over 4,000 Russian troops stationed in the territory.
+Russia exerts an overriding influence on South Ossetian politics, and its degree of control increased substantially after the 2008 war.
+Officials reputedly endorsed by Moscow have held key government positions in recent years, and Russia was allegedly opposed to opposition candidate Alla Dzhioyeva taking office as president after the 2011 election.
+The parliament in 2011 signed a 49-year agreement allowing Russia to build and operate a new military base in Tskhinvali; there were already over 4,000 Russian troops stationed in the territory.
+In September 2012, the European Union Monitoring Mission in Georgia reported a buildup of Russian military forces along the administrative boundary separating South Ossetia from the rest of Georgia.

 South Ossetia’s local electronic and print media are almost entirely controlled by separatist authorities, and private broadcasts are prohibited.
 Foreign media, including broadcasts from Russia and Georgia, are accessible.
-Independent or opposition-oriented journalists in the territory face various forms of intimidation.
-In March 2011, in what was seen as a politically motivated case, the son of opposition journalist Fatima Margiyeva was convicted of manslaughter for his friend’s death by drug overdose and was sentenced to 15 months in jail.
-Margiyeva had received a two-year suspended prison sentence for weapons possession in 2010.
+Independent or opposition-oriented journalists in the territory face various forms of intimidation, including trumped-up criminal charges.
+According to opposition journalist Fatima Margiyeva, a brief period of relative press freedom during the 2012 presidential campaign was reversed under Tibilov.

 Freedom of religion has sometimes been adversely affected by the political and military situation.
 While the majority of the population is Orthodox Christian, there is a sizeable Muslim community, many members of which migrated from the North Caucasus.
 The educational system reflects government views, and many South Ossetians receive higher education in Russia.

 While antigovernment protests were extremely rare before the 2008 war, opposition groups mounted demonstrations following the flawed 2009 elections, and Tskhinvali residents have protested repeatedly in response to the slow postwar construction of new homes and alleged government corruption.
 In 2011, one human rights activist was beaten and another threatened after leading such demonstrations.
-Opposition supporters held persistent peaceful protests after the presidential runoff was annulled in late November, though Kokoity at one point said they were unauthorized gatherings and security officials warned of possible violence.
+Dzhioyeva’s supporters held weeks of peaceful protests in November 2011 after the annulment of the presidential election, which Kokoity called unauthorized and threatened with violence.
 Civil society groups operate under the close scrutiny of the authorities, and activists are subject to intimidation.

 South Ossetia’s justice system has been manipulated to punish perceived opponents of the separatist leadership, while government allies allegedly violate the law with relative impunity.
 Russian prosecutors have attempted to curb malfeasance by local officials, but the Russian court system itself remains deeply flawed.